mirkonikic/mircloud/README.md

 - [ ] Encrypted       - No Sniffing of data or MITM attacks (When finished)
 - [ ] Privacy         - No one except you will know what files are you sending on server (When finished)
 - [x] Remote Controll - If isAdministrator is set to true, you can use this program for Remote Control
+- [ ] Privileges      - Three levels of privileges: basic, premium and administrator.
+Basic -> uploaded files set and cant manage, premium -> within his dir all and admin has all privs.
 - [x] > Google Drive  - While Google and other Drives Limit your storage size, with this program you can use your whole Drive
 - [x] Multi-User      - Multiple number of users logged in at the same time and not limited number of users registered
+- [ ] Security        - Your server is protected against DoS/ResourceHoarding - if memory left on HOST is less than 5GB, server wont accept uploads.
+(When finished)
+- [ ] Multithreaded   - Fix problems that happen when not expected message comes your way.
+(When finished)